 We are a biopharmaceutical company focused primarily on developing our lead product candidate, arhalofenate.
-We have incurred significant net losses in each year since our inception, including net losses of approximately \$6.2 million, \$11.3 million and \$4.5 million for the nine months ended September 30, 2013, and for the fiscal years ended 2012 and 2011, respectively.
-As of September 30, 2013, we had an accumulated deficit of \$344.9 million.
+We have incurred significant net losses in each year since our inception, including net losses of approximately \$10.1 million and \$11.3 million for the fiscal years ended 2013 and 2012, respectively.
+As of December 31, 2013, we had an accumulated deficit of \$348.8 million.